ullagallu-class/classes-index/docker/day-2.md

 - `docker-compose ps` → List running services.
 - `docker-compose logs` → View logs.
 - `docker-compose exec app sh` → Access a running container.
-# Docker networking

-Docker networking allows containers to communicate with each other and external systems while maintaining isolation and flexibility.
-It enables efficient service discovery, scaling, and secure communication between containers across single or multiple hosts.

-- Bridge: Default network, allows containers to communicate on the same host.
-Custom bridge networks provide better control.
-- Overlay: Used for multi-host communication in Swarm mode.
-- Host: Removes network isolation, directly using the host’s network.
-- None: No networking, fully isolated container.

-For single-host communication, use a bridge network.
-For multi-host communication, use an overlay network.

-docker netowrk create rb
-docker network delete rb
-docker network inspect rb